justinhambleton/sessionm-demo-utils/README.md

 ### Running the Script

-Run the `generate_customer.py` script to generate random customer data.
-This script accepts command-line arguments to customize its behavior.
+This script accepts important command-line arguments to customize its behavior.
+Before running the `generate_customer.py` script, familiarize yourself with the arguments below to ensure proper useage.

 ### Arguments

-- `--context` (required): Specifies the demo environment context: expects retail, qsr or fuel.
+- `--context` (required): Specifies the demo environment context.
+Can only be one of: retail, qsr or fuel.
-- `--sendTxns` (optional): If included, invokes the `send_first_transactions.py` script to send the first transactions for the generated customers.
+- `--sendTxns` (optional): If included, invokes the `send_first_transactions.py` script to send first transactions to a randomized percentage of the the generated customers.
 - `--enableLogging` (optional): If included, enables logging, which writes a JSON file for generate_customers and, if enabled, send_first_transactions.

 ### Example Usage